cacophony-wj/licentia_black/README.md

 Some Internet providers have difficulty accessing the servers which host the files comprising the list.
 You might try using a VPN with a terminus set to the United States.
 Free options include _ProtonVPN_ and _Cloudflare WARP._ If a download gets interrupted, you may need to delete all corrupt local copies before trying again.

-**x is not a whitelisted download:**

-This can happen when update the modlist receives an update.
-Check if a new update to the modlist is available and wait if there is none.

 **Wabbajack could not find my game folder:**

-Wabbajack will not work with a pirated version of the game.
-If you own the game on Steam, go back to the Pre-Installation step.
+_Licentia_ will not work with a GOG or pirated version of the game.
+If you own the game on _Steam,_ go back to the Pre-Installation step.
 If this still doesn't work, ensure that you are not running Wabbajack as an Administrator.
 DO NOT ASK FOR HELP WITH PIRATED GAMES ON THE WABBAJACK DISCORD.

 **MEGA download cap exceeded.**